waiyong/HTX_Assignment_WaiYong/README.md

 # Training the Model

-1. Ensure the dataset is in the correct directory structure (see Dataset).
+1. **Ensure the dataset is in the correct directory structure (see Dataset above).**
-2. Run the Jupyter Notebook for training:
+2. Run the Jupyter Notebook for training.
-3. jupyter notebook notebooks/train_model.ipynb
 4. Key steps in the notebook:
+    - Introduction and Setup
-    - Data loading and preprocessing
+    - Exploratory Data Analysis
+    - Image Processing
-    - Model fine-tuning with ResNet18
+    - Model Training and Validation
-    - Experiment tracking with MLflow
-    - Evaluation (confusion matrix, precision/recall)
+    - Results

 # Running the API